top of page

 In simple terms, organizing is when you empower people to take action together—now and in the future.

-Even though mobilizing gets all the media attention (marches, strikes, etc.), a successful social organizer spends the vast majority of their time organizing because they are acutely aware that they cannot make a change in their communities by themselves, and that change takes time, requiring a foundation that will last.
+In social movements, mobilizing gets all the media attention (voting, protest marches, etc.).
+However, successful organizers spend the vast majority of their time organizing because they are acutely aware that they cannot make a change in their communities by themselves, and that change takes time, requiring a foundation that will last.
 This is equally true in your work situation.1

 Let’s be clear, organizing is a broad topic.
-Most likely, not all aspects of organizing are relevant for getting approval of your idea and implementing it successfully at work (unless you are planning to start a labor movement 2).
-However, many core parts of the organizer’s mindset apply to work situations, and the organizer’s overall strategy has two pillars that definitely apply to leading change at work: a formal process and an informal process.
+Most likely, not all aspects of organizing are relevant for getting approval of your idea and implementing it successfully at work.2 However, many core parts of the organizer’s mindset apply to work situations, and the organizer’s overall strategy has two pillars that definitely apply to leading initiatives at work: a formal process and an informal process.

 What is Organizing?